ilyasergey/YSC2229/source/week-01a_intro.rst

 * Various geometric problems: for instance, locating a point on a plane.

-Some real-world problems might require multiple algorithms to solve, for instance move-and tag problem, in which a number of robots need to awake in a shortest possible period of time, by waking up each other.
+Some real-world problems might require multiple algorithms to solve.
+As instances of such a problem, on the lectures we discussed (a) *move-and-tag* problem, in which a number of robots need to awake in a shortest possible period of time, by waking up each other, and *room furnishing* problem, in which one need to cover the maximal room surface with furniture.

 Data structures
 ---------------